Search

 Ready-made plant food offered to turtles should be rich in vitamins A and D3 and contain more available calcium than phosphorus.
 The ideal ratio of calcium to phosphorus should be at least 2:1.
 The diet should also be low in fats, oils, proteins, thiocyanates and oxalates.
 Such features are characterized by Tropical foods intended for herbivorous turtles: Biorept L and Reptiles Herbivore.

-What to avoid in the diet of land turtles?
+What to avoid in the diet of tortoises?

 The natural environment in which these animals live forced them to feed on plants poor in water, e.g. prickly pear, thistles, etc. Therefore, avoid water-rich foods, such as tomatoes or fruits, which cause excessive activity of the intestine.
 Fruits are also rich in sugars, so they should be present in the diet as an additive and given really sporadically.
 Of the fruits, it is safest to give forest fruits: blackberry, raspberry, wild strawberry, blueberry.
 Also, avoid plants such as peas and beansIt is unacceptable to give cat or dog food.